-102 Science, Technology, Engineering & Mathematics Division
+102 Science, Technology, Engineering & Mathematics Division REMOVE THIS DEGREE FROM CATALOG COMPLETELY

 MATHEMATICS/SCIENCE

 Chemistry Option

 (This program is ending in 2019 and is no longer accepting students for this major.)
 The Chemistry Option provides a good preparation for employment in the chemical or pharmaceutical industries.
 This option can also be used as a transfer program for students who plan to continue their baccalaureate education in the fields of chemistry, biochemistry, environmental science, or materials science.